11 Most Useless Job Skills Companies Don’t Want Today

 fizkes/Adobe woman typing e-mail on laptop

-It used to be that understanding how to write, send, or receive emails was a new concept, but that’s obviously not the case anymore.
+Understanding how to write, send, or receive emails was once a new concept, but that’s obviously not the case anymore.

-Ditch any references to your work with Microsoft Outlook, as well as web-based email such as Gmail.
+Ditch any references to your work with Microsoft Outlook, Gmail, or other email platforms.

 College degree